MultiverseLearningProducts/swe/src/mod1/wk1/day1.md

 ```
 ![the response object](https://user-images.githubusercontent.com/4499581/102642314-635d0c00-4155-11eb-9bb6-b91c187d40cd.png)

-❓ Can you see the status code?
+❓ Can you see the status code?\n
-❓ Are there any headers?
+❓ Are there any headers?\n

 To parse the response into a more friendly JSON object we can call `res.json()` then we can access our data in a convenient format.
 ```javascript